subconsciousnetwork/subtext/specification.md

 ### List blocks

 List blocks start with `-`.
-List blocks SHOULD be presented in a manner that denotes they are lists.
+List blocks SHOULD be presented in a manner that denotes they are items in a list.
 Visual clients MAY render list blocks with a bullet preceding.
 They MAY also choose to visually group contiguous list blocks together, for example, by removing the margins between them.

 Subtext currently supports only one level of list.
 Our sense at this time is that the benefits of deep lists do not outweigh the costs of complicating the document format by introducing hierarchy.
 Clients MAY consider transcluding links to formats like `.yaml`, `.json`, or `.opml` to display deep lists.

 ### Quote blocks

 Quote blocks start with `>`.
 Quote blocks SHOULD be presented in a manner that denotes they are quoted text.
 Visual clients MAY render quote blocks by indenting them, or by rendering them with a line to the left, as seen in many email clients.
-Non-visual clients, such as screen readers MAY read quote blocks in a different voice style.
+Non-visual clients, such as screen readers MAY read quote blocks in a different voice style denoting quotation.

 ### Blank lines